 Court urged to end rule that erased Hernandez’s conviction

-Bristol County District Attorney Thomas Quinn III said it doesn’t make sense the former New England Patriots tight end is now innocent in the eyes of the law just because he died before his appeal could be heard.
+It doesn’t make sense the former New England Patriots tight end is now innocent in the eyes of the law just because he died before his appeal could be heard, Bristol County District Attorney Thomas Quinn III said.
 Quinn is urging the court to reinstate Hernandez’s conviction and do away with the legal principle for future cases.

 “He goes through a full trial, a jury who speaks for the public convicts him and because he dies, in this case commits suicide, the whole thing is wiped out like it never happened?
 It’s not fair or just and should be changed,” Quinn told reporters after the hearing.